aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

     s3://{destination-bucket-prefix}/{training-job-name}/debug-output/

 The path is derived from the value of ``s3_output_path`` and not used verbatim to ensure that artifacts from different training jobs are placed in different Amazon S3 paths.
-To enable correct analysis of different training jobs, it is a best and essential practice to keep the debug artifacts from these jobs separate.
+To enable correct analysis of different training jobs, it is essential practice to keep the debug artifacts from these jobs separate.

 To access the above Amazon S3 path through the estimator object, you can do: